IDEAFY/Ideafy-59/README.md

 3- a user-experience proposal (a UI refresh of Ideafy proposed by Rudy)

-/*
- * Roles and responsibilies - this sounds so serious... well it is... in some way */
+This is how we split the roles and responsibilies - (this sounds so serious... well it is... in some way)

 BUSINESS PROPOSAL (lead: Vincent)
 Given the short time frame, the business proposal will not evolve much from the existing Ideafy pitch.
 It will include a few of the Ideafy R2 features, most importantly “official browser support”, ie. it is no longer an iPad app but a business-grade solution ready for sale.

 Good news is we have the product positioning, market experience, go-to-market strategy, business plan and first client feedback.
 All we need to do (:-0 !!!) is to provide, nice, crispy-looking and convincing deliverables.

 PRODUCT PROPOSAL
 A).
 Framework (lead: Olivier)
 The deliverable will include and feature the latest delivery of Olivier’s framework with the most notable evolutions: